Why did you choose to study at UEL?

 I did a master's course at University College London as well as recently qualified and soon to graduate as a Primary Teacher.

 What is your current job role?
 And what does it involve?

 I am working as a supply teacher, as I look for permanent employment.

 How did UEL help you get to where you are now?

 By giving me the confident to believe in myself especially as a mature student.
-I had low self esteem but I have accomplished an academic status as well as an global award winning research from UEL.
+I had low self esteem but I have accomplished academic status as well as global award winning research from UEL.

 What advice would you give your younger self?

 It is never too late to study.
 Believe in your own abilities and never allow anyone to put you down.

 True love comes from loving and believing yourself.
 Make your dreams and work on them coming true.